josem/bigoref/readme.md

 ```

 ## Credits
-The main motivation and inspiration to create this project is [ericdrowell](https://github.com/ericdrowell) and this is just an attempt to keep his project alive.
+The main motivation and inspiration to create this project is [ericdrowell](https://github.com/ericdrowell) and all the contributors of the original project.

+This is just an attempt to keep the project alive and hopefully improve it.

 I have used:
 * [jQuery](http://jquery.com/)